frostime/sy-query-view/README.md

 > 🥺 This README document was originally written in Chinese (see README_zh_CN.md).
 Due to its length, I used a language model (LLM) to translate it into English.
-If you find any issues or areas that need improvement, please let me know, and I will be happy to fix them. it.
+If you find any issues or areas that need improvement, please let me know, and I will be happy to fix them.
 >
 > Additionally, this document contains a large number of images, and I unfortunately do not have the time or energy to migrate them to English version.
 I appreciate your understanding in this matter.